13 August 2011 ~ 0 Comments

 Even if you still enjoy your current job, going on an interview will let you know what your value is on the marketplace, and what skills are important.
 If it’s been awhile since you’ve looked, after you’ve updated that red power tie, make sure your other skills are up to date as well:

-Tap into your network – Remember that upwards of 80% of all jobs are found through networking, and the web has made it easier than ever.
-Between March 2008 and March 2011, LinkedIn grew from 20 million to 100 million users.
-A new person joins every second.
+• Tap into your network – Remember that upwards of 80% of all jobs are found through networking, and the web has made it easier than ever.

-Hone up on salary negotiation skills – The HR manager on the other side of the table negotiates salary for a living.
+• Hone up on salary negotiation skills – The HR manager on the other side of the table negotiates salary for a living.
 You don’t.
-But that doesn’t mean you should be unprepared and freeze up when they ask your salary requirements (hint: get them to say the number first).
-Learning a few insider secrets could make you thousands.
+But that doesn’t mean you should be unprepared and freeze up when they ask your salary requirements.
+Check out one of my courses or hire me as a coach to get back up to speed.

 So if you look over at your co-worker and they’re sitting there with a smirk on their face – and using a cashmere mousepad – they may be making more money than you.
 It’s time to take action.